HOW TO HIT ROCK BOTTOM

 Worse, my mind started to process what was to make of life as a convicted felon serving out long, grueling years of punishment.
 I despised that.
 And I was bitter.
 And angry.
 And defeated.

 I felt as if life was doing everything in it’s power to go out of its way to make things difficult for me.
 That it, and God was being spiteful.
-And my hatred towards the both of them, unfortunately fell hard on my family.
+And my hatred towards both of them, unfortunately, fell hard on my family.

 The breaking point would occur one rainy evening when I got kicked out because I’d had an epic meltdown and was mouthing off.
-I yelled “you can’t kick me out” from the hallway.
+I yelled “You can’t kick me out” from the hallway.
 “I’m on house arrest.
-Where the f*** will I go”.
+Where the fuck will I go”.

-2. A 2001 Kia Sephia is not very comfortable to sleep in and will tweak your back up nicely.
+- A 2001 Kia Sephia is not very comfortable to sleep in and will fuck your back up nicely.

 I found myself lying in the backseat (yes, the fetal position) of my shitty car in the parking lot, staring at the roof, pondering the meaning of a shitty life and where it all went wrong for me, all while listening to the soothing sounds of rain drops pelting the rust off my car.

 I thought about if this was my punishment for anything or anyone I ever did wrong in life.
 I prayed for forgiveness and another opportunity to make things right.
 But I also thought about plenty of rotten people in this world who get away with so much, yet seem to have such a great life.
-I curled up, hoping to never wake up and die.
+I curled up, hoping to die and never wake up.

 You mean I’m the bad guy?